jpxthu/EPGP-Classic/README.md

 - Enhancement on whisper.
 More options offered in interface->EPGP.
 - Gear points (GP) scale and equation setting GUI.
 - Loot tracking and distribution module.
+- Automatic EP reward for boss kills and wipes

 ## Resources